krishnap25/simplicial-fl/README.md

 ```

 Before the Sent140 experiments can be run, we must first download the GloVe embeddings.
-To this end, run (uses upto 2 GB in temporary space and takes < 5 minutes to execute)
+To this end, run (uses up to 2 GB in temporary space and takes < 5 minutes to execute)
 ```
 ./sent140/get_embs.sh
 ```